bujakkristijan/food-ordering-app/README.md

 ![39-edit-password-dontmatch](https://github.com/bujakkristijan/food-ordering-app/assets/76042091/18241d38-396c-47f5-a7f8-d0167deae796)

-If they match, new password will be saved successfully (will be encripted and saved in database)
+If they match, new password will be saved successfully (will be encripted and saved in the database)

 ![40-edit-pass-success](https://github.com/bujakkristijan/food-ordering-app/assets/76042091/b3ce4dc2-61cb-4f24-a6cb-0d4dc9f0edc8)